tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cls_index.html.markdown

 The `rule` object supports the following:

+* `dynamic_index` - (Optional, List) The key value index is automatically configured.
+If it is empty, it means that the function is not enabled.
 * `full_text` - (Optional, List) Full-Text index configuration.
 * `key_value` - (Optional, List) Key-Value index configuration.
 * `tag` - (Optional, List) Metafield index configuration.